 The 'block-floating' design combined with the optional 'rubber bumper' makes the BT-W80 series an industry leader in durability with resistance to significant impact(10 ft) and continual damage(20,000 tumbles).

 In addition to a high energy density design, reducing degradation factors for a battery can increase its lifespan.
-An improved lifespan means less replacements are needed, which minimizes maintenance costs.
+An improved lifespan means fewer replacements are needed, which minimizes maintenance costs.

 The BT-W70 Series Handheld Mobile Computer is an ultra-lightweight model with a slim design.
 It is best suited for long-term continuous use.
 It weighs only 130g, achieving a weight reduction of 30% when compared with conventional products.
-The compact body with overall length of just 156 mm (6.14") can be handled easily.
-This compactness and light weight allow significant reduction of loads over long periods of work.
+The compact body with an overall length of just 156 mm (6.14") can be handled easily.
+This compactness and lightweight allow a significant reduction of loads over long periods of work.
 Of course, it has all the functionality required by professionals.
 The proprietary power-saving system has achieved continuous use for 26 hours with stable CPU operation.
-This allows even worksites using a two-shift system to save time and labor for charging or replacing battery packs.
+This allows even worksites to use a two-shift system to save time and labor for charging or replacing battery packs.
 The robust design even withstands drops from heights of 1.5 m (5.0') as well as continuous impacts.